In every issue, you’ll find the hottest topics of interest to our readers along with cutting-edge health information.

 An essay by Mark S. King--an AIDS advocate, an author and a blogger living with HIV since 1985--on why HIV stigma among gay men persists.

-Visual AIDS fought early major battles against the virus with its “Day Without Art” and the red ribbon.
-Twenty-five years later, i...
+Visual AIDS fought early battles against the virus with its “Day Without Art” and the red ribbon.
+Twenty-five years later, it continues.

 I’ll never forget how accepted I felt seeing all the rainbow flags waving at my first LGBT pride parade.